 The advice below seeks to help friends and family understand the unique needs of someone recovering from an eating disorder and be a champion for sustainable recovery during the holiday season.

-3. Plan ahead.
-Provide as much information as possible to your friend or loved one regarding holiday activities — where, when, what types of food will be available and whether alcohol will be served.
+Provide as much information as possible to your friend or loved one regarding holiday activities -- where, when, what types of food will be available and whether alcohol will be served.
 Information and preparation can help patients in recovery plan ahead, practice flexibility and avoid situations that might trigger an eating disorders relapse.

 Eating disorders are complex illnesses, and in spite of abundant love, support and understanding from friends, families and colleagues, relapse can happen.
-In many cases, outpatient care — appointments with a therapist, psychiatrist or dietitian or participation in an intensive outpatient program (IOP) a few days each week — can address the recurring thoughts or behaviors.
+In many cases, outpatient care -- appointments with a clinician, psychiatrist or dietitian or participation in an intensive outpatient program (IOP) a few days each week -- can address the recurring thoughts or behaviors.
 In some cases, however, a higher level of care may be the recommendation of an eating disorders professional to restore medical, psychological and sociocultural health.